Dear Brussels Sprouts haters,

 For eating as a salad or slaw:

-1. Trim and discard the tough stem end.
-Shave Brussels sprouts as thinly as possible.
+1. Trim and discard the tough stem end of each sprout.
+Shave the sprouts as thinly as possible.
 A sharp chef’s knife will do the trick, but a mandoline or cheese grater will also work.
 Just watch your fingertips!

 2. Toss the shredded sprouts with a light vinaigrette to avoid weighing them down and dig in.